 Switch Selectable objects Description k Any objects Turns all switches on.
 You can select all object types, except for single bolts.
 Components You can select component symbols.
-Parts You can select parts, such as columns, beams, or plates. 莱 Surface treatments and surfaces You can select surface treatments and surfaces.
-Points You can select points. / Construction lines and circlesYou can select construction and circles.
-9 Reference models You can select entire reference models.
+Parts You can select parts, such as columns, beams, or plates. 莱 Surface treatments and surfaces You can select surface treatments and surfaces. ••• Points You can select points. / Construction lines and circles You can select construction lines and circles. © Reference models You can select entire reference models.
 This selection switch may affect the speed of zooming and rotating in the model.
 For more information, see Tips for large models.
-Grids You can select entire grids by selecting one line in the grid. #I: Grid lines You can select single grid lines.
-Welds You can select welds.
+Grids You can select entire grids by selecting one line in the grid.
+I: Grid lines You can select single grid lines.
+20 Welds You can select welds.

-Switch Selectable objects Description $\sim$ Cuts and added material You can select line, part, and polygon cuts, fittings, and added material.
-Views You can select model views. Ħ Bolt group You can select entire bolt groups by selecting one bolt in the group. jen.
-Single bolts You can select single bolts. , cc Rebar sets You can select rebar sets, and also reinforcing bar groups and single reinforcing bars.
-1 Rebar groups You can select bar groups in rebar sets, and also reinforcing bar groups and single reinforcing bars. , CC Single rebars You can select single bars in rebar sets, and also reinforcing bar groups and single reinforcing bars.
-Pour breaks You can select pour breaks. \$ Planes You can select construction planes. < Distances You can select distances that are used in custom components or in parametric modeling. ହ TasksYou can select Task Manager tasks. h: Switch Direct Modification on or off. • Hide selected switches from the toolbar.
+Switch Selectable objects Description × Cuts and added material You can select line, part, and polygon cuts, fittings, and added material.
+Views You can select model views. ш Bolt group You can select entire bolt groups by selecting one bolt in the group.
+P m Single bolts You can select single bolts.
+CC.
+Rebar sets You can select rebar sets, and also reinforcing bar groups and single reinforcing bars.
+L. Rebar groups You can select bar groups in rebar sets, and also reinforcing bar groups and single reinforcing bars.
+1 1 Single rebars You can select single bars in rebar sets, and also reinforcing bar groups and single reinforcing bars.
+L. Pour breaks You can select pour breaks. $\otimes$ Planes You can select construction planes. ~ Distances You can select distances that are used in custom components or in parametric modeling.
+Q Tasks You can select Task Manager tasks. • Switch Direct Modification on or off. Ø Hide selected switches from the toolbar.